anatolyburtsev/GoogleAnalytics4CloudWatchDashboard/README.md

 # Description
-Toy project to get data from google analytics and return it as html table to show it in custom CloudWatch widget.
+App gets data from google analytics V4 and shows it in custom AWS CloudWatch widget.

 Note: Custom CloudWatch widget doesn't allow any js code, so it's not a graph, but table

-GA credentials are stored in AWS SecretsManager (hardcoded).

 ![pic](./docs/CWdashboardScreenshot.png)

 [Report example](./docs/html_report_example.html)

 ## Prerequisites
-- website with installed google analytics V4 property
+- website with installed Google Analytics V4 property
-- credentials for Service account in GCP, which has access to Google Analytics property (See Appendix A for dtails)
+- credentials for Service account in GCP, which has access to Google Analytics property (See Appendix A for details)
 - credentials(json key) are store in AWS Secrets Manager.
 Secret name hardcoded in `src/index.py`

 ## Setup